Seph29/Lumos-G1/README.md

 **Can I update the firmware after using Lumos ?**
 Not recommended.
 Updating the firmware will overwrite Lumos patches, and you may need to reapply or adapt it to the new version.

+**I've installed this app to my G1 but it doesn't look like yours.**
+It is normal, to have the same style you can install Nova launcher and google keyboard

 ---

 ## 🧰 External Binaries